Chris Parker and I found the Western Maryland Station in Cumberland, Maryland thanks to the excellent directions on their web site.

 Pulling off the turntable with Chris Parker in these views.

-Views of the train after the 734 had been turned.
+Views of the train after the Western Maryland 734 had been turned.

-The 734 in Frostberg.
+The Western Maryland 734 in Frostberg.
 After these pictures I went to get an ice cream on this hot and humid afternoon.
-I stopped at a bathroom to wash the cinders off of myself before I went and sat on a bench in the shade to wait for our return trip boarding.
-I reboarded and took a seat in the Man O' War for the trip back to Cumberland.
-I would take only a few pictures on the return trip.
+I stopped at a bathroom to wash the cinders off myself before I went and sat on a bench in the shade to wait for our return trip.
+I reboarded and took a seat in the Man O' War for the trip back.
+I would take only a few pictures as the train drifted downgrade on the return trip

 The train drifts downgrade on the return trip.

-The train rounded the Helmstetter's Curve.
-After that Chris and I moved into the much cooler Cumberland for the rest of the trip back.
-It had been a fantastic trip aboard the Western Maryland Scenic Railroad and it is a trip I think everyone should take!
+After rounding Helmstetter's Curve, Chris and I moved into the much cooler Cumberland car for the remainder of the trip.
+It had been a fantastic ride aboard the Western Maryland Scenic Railroad and it is a trip I think everyone should take!
 Back at Cumberland we detrained for a few more pictures.

 Back in front of the Cumberland Station.

-Our engineer getting ready to take the 734 back across the river to its shop.
+Our engineer was now getting ready to take the Western Maryland 734 back across the river to the shop.

 The great looking Western Maryland emblem.

-GP-30 502 ready to push the passenger cars back to the shop.
+Next Western Maryland GP30 502 was getting ready push the passenger cars back to the shop.

 One last look at the Cumberland Station.
 I went inside and bought a T-shirt and post cards before Chris and I said our goodbyes to the Western Maryland Scenic Railroad.